 Halwa Chebakia (sometimes spelled chebbakia or shebakia) is a Moroccan sesame cookie which is shaped into a flower, fried and then coated with honey.
 Also known as mkharka, it's usually served during Ramadan and for special occasions.

 This is my sister-in-law's recipe.
-I've reduced her normal quantities by half to make the batch more manageable for those cooking alone.
+I've reduced her normal quantities by half to make the batch more manageable for those that cooking alone.

 - 1/2 tsp. baking powder